Raalzz/raalzz.com/src/pages/2019-05-31-post-one/index.md

 author: "Raalzz"
 cover_img: "./cover.jpg"
 random: "this is random"
-spoiler: "It all started when my boss told that he is mentoring in AngelHack 2019: Bangalore.
+spoiler: "It all started when my Mentor told that he is mentoring in AngelHack 2019: Bangalore.
 I always wanted to participate in Hackathons but never got an opportunity to contribute my skills to the team.
 I thought this is my good chance to experience the over..."
 ---

-It all started when my boss [Prashanth](https://twitter.com/prashanth "Prashanth HN") told that he is mentoring in [AngelHack 2019: Bangalore](https://www.hackathon.io/angelhack-2019-bangalore "AngelHack 2019: Bangalore").
+It all started when my Mentor [Prashanth](https://twitter.com/prashanth "Prashanth HN") told that he is mentoring in [AngelHack 2019: Bangalore](https://www.hackathon.io/angelhack-2019-bangalore "AngelHack 2019: Bangalore").
 I always wanted to participate in Hackathons but never got an opportunity to contribute my skills to the team.
 I thought this is my good chance to experience the overnight coding challenges, working as a team player, handling responsibilities.
 So I decided to participate in Angel Hack 2019.

 ### **Team:**